MMohamed-0/cybersecurity-portfolio/tools-and-scripts/python/port-scanner/README.md

   - Scan results displaying open ports

 Disclaimer
-  This tool was createdfor educational purposes only and was tested exclusively on systems I own or have explicit permission to test.
+  This tool was created for educational purposes only and was tested exclusively on systems I own or have explicit permission to test.